scnerd/koehn_diaspora/README.md

 The next time you start your application you'll get the latest build, and the latest set of database migrations will be installed automatically.

+# Making and pushing your own image
+The `build` script included will (on *nix systems) build and push your image.
+You can run it with the following
+arguments:

+`--git-url url`
+: Sets the URL that is used to fetch your Diaspora code.

+`--diaspora-version version`
+: Sets both the git tag used to fetch the Diaspora code you want to build, and sets the label of the image.

+`--ruby-version version`
+: See `RUBY_VERSION`, below.

+`--gem-version version`
+: See `GEM_VERSION`, below.

+`--image-name`
+: The name of the image pushed.
+Defaults to `koehn/diaspora`.

 # Customizing your own image

 The Dockerfile accepts several build arguments to customize the build: